WADPH/Wadbox/README.md

 # Wadbox
-Wadbox — colelction of basic but usefull scripts that makes your life easier
+Wadbox — colection of basic but usefull scripts that makes your life easier